Image Credit: Nintendo Dream magazine, September 2017.

 Roguelike

-Roguelike games have players crawl through dungeons with randomized encounters and loot.
-In most roguelikes the player cannot reload earlier saves if she dies (permadeath).
+Roguelike games commonly have players crawl through dungeons with randomized encounters and loot.
+In most roguelikes, a key feature is the lack of progress carrying over, such as not being able to reload earlier saves if they die (permadeath).

 Roleplaying Games